-FFFF is the Facility Code, from Appendix A. The Facility Code will typically be document.
+FFFF is the Facility Code, from Appendix A. The Facility Code will typically be implied, and would only be included in the filename where required.

-E is the unique Equipment Identifier, as identified by other sections of this indicate intra-day revisions.
+E is the unique Equipment Identifier, as identified by other sections of this document.

 YYYYMMDD is the date of the last edit.